A 30 Hour Program–Finish in a Year or Take Your Time

 A Joint Program–Expand Your Network

-Run jointly by The Citadel’s Graduate College and the University of Charleston Graduate School at the College of Charleston, our program provides advanced coursework in literature, literary and cultural analysis, and composition and rhetoric.
+Run jointly by The Citadel’s Graduate College and the University of Charleston Graduate School at the College of Charleston, our program provides advanced coursework in literature, film, and literary and cultural analysis with occasional courses in composition and rhetoric.
 Students have access to graduate faculties, libraries, and electronic research resources at both institutions.
 Small classes – typically around 15 students – foster lively discussion, close analysis, and the development of intellectual community.
 Opportunities for internships outside of academia and in college teaching allow students to customize their education.
+Students must take at least 4 of their course (this can include thesis hours) at one of the partner institutions.

 A Program for You